 Back to Blog

-Now that I’ve been at Portal for over three months (wow time flies!), I’ve had some time to reflect on the journey that led me here.
+Now that I’ve been at Copilot for over three months (wow time flies!), I’ve had some time to reflect on the journey that led me here.

 Over the last few years, I’ve developed a system for myself to evaluate the next move in my career: the 3 Ps.
 For me to consider making a move, the opportunity has to meet all 3.
 This method hasn’t led me astray yet and I wanted to share it with you all today.
 I started my career at Oracle to gain great initial enterprise sales experience and training.
 After that, I joined Dropbox in 2015 to learn about product-led growth at a hyper-growth startup.
 And most recently, I was at Onna where I gained experience and knowledge about how to build a sales and revenue machine and team.